francepack/backend_module_0_capstone/day_4/README.md

 ## Save your work in Git

-When you are finished with all of the day_4 activities, use your terminal to run the following commands in order to save your work to your local git repository.
+When you are finished with all of the day_4 activities, enter the following commands in your terminal in order to save your work to your local git repository:

 1. `$ git add day_4/exercises`
 1. `$ git add day_4/questions.md`